architect/arc.codes/public/primitives/http.md

 - `isBase64Encoded` - **Boolean**
   - Indicates whether `body` is base64-encoded binary payload
   - Required to be set to `true` if emitting a binary payload

+> Note: if you are an Architect 5 user upgrading to Architect 6, please refer to the [upgrade guide for information on `response` payload changes](/guides/upgrade#response-breaking-changes)

 > Read more about the <a target=blank href=https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-lambda-proxy-integrations.html#api-gateway-simple-proxy-for-lambda-output-format>response payload on the AWS docs</a>